rmahari/LePaRD/README.md

 # Reference

-Please cite the following paper:
+Please cite the following paper if you use LePaRD:

 Here is a BibTeX citation: